Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Introduction

-To validate the efficacy of our proposed techniques, we conduct a comprehensive empirical study.
-We collect benchmark datasets from multiple sources \cite{cohan2020specter,thakur2021beir,singh2022scirepeval,zhang2023effect} for evaluating various scientific literature understanding tasks.
+To validate the efficacy of our proposed techniques, we conduct a comprehensive empirical study using datasets from multiple sources \cite{kanakia2019scalable,cohan2020specter,thakur2021beir,zhao2022pmc,singh2022scirepeval,zhang2023effect} for evaluating various scientific literature understanding tasks.
 For each task, models will be tested on not only \textit{in-domain} but also \textit{cross-domain} evaluation datasets.
-For example, for extreme multi-label text classification, models trained on computer science and biomedicine papers will be tested in the geography and psychology fields \cite{zhang2023effect}; for link prediction, models trained on citation signals \cite{cohan2020specter} need to be evaluated on paper recommendation \cite{kanakia2019scalable}; for search, models will be tested on datasets specific to COVID-19 \cite{voorhees2021trec} or related to claim verification \cite{wadden2020fact} which are not seen during pre-training.
-Experimental results show that \Ours-Expert consistently outperforms state-of-the-art scientific pre-trained LMs \cite{cohan2020specter,ostendorff2022neighborhood,singh2022scirepeval} in almost all datasets, including both in-domain and cross-domain ones.
-Ablation studies further prove that task-aware specialization can effectively mitigate task interference, while the improvement brought by instruction tuning is not consistent.
-We also empirically validate the contribution of other proposed techniques, such as hard negatives mining.
+Specifically, for extreme multi-label text classification, models trained on computer science and biomedicine papers will be tested in the geography and psychology fields \cite{zhang2023effect}; for link prediction, models trained on citation signals \cite{cohan2020specter} need to be evaluated on patient summary retrieval \cite{zhao2022pmc} and paper recommendation \cite{kanakia2019scalable}; for search, models will be tested on datasets specific to COVID-19 \cite{voorhees2021trec} or related to claim verification \cite{wadden2020fact} which are not seen during pre-training.
+Experimental results show that \Ours-MHAExpert outperforms competitive scientific pre-trained LMs \cite{cohan2020specter,ostendorff2022neighborhood,singh2022scirepeval} on most datasets and achieves the new state-of-the-art performance on the leaderboard of PMC-Patients \cite{zhao2022pmc}.
+Ablation studies further prove that task-aware specialization can effectively mitigate task interference, while the improvement brought by instruction tuning is not consistent across all tasks.